c-frame/aframewiki/en/pages/solidjs.md

 "prettier": "prettier --write 'src/**/*.ts?' '*.md' index.html",
 ```

-The `start` command will be used by Glitch hosting service to start the easyrtc server.
+The `start` command will be used by the hosting service to start the easyrtc server.
 For the `dev` command, we use the cross-platform concurrently package to run both the vite dev server and the easyrtc server.
 The `prettier` command is to reformat all files.